Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 That wasn’t completely wrong, but it didn’t explain everything.

-To get a clearer picture, I moved into a lab and looked at what actually happens when the file is run using:
+To get a clearer picture, I moved into a lab and looked at what actually happens when the file is run.

+## Tools Used

-- A Windows 10 VM
+- Windows 10 VM
 - Process Explorer
 - Burp Suite
 - WireShark
-- A Kali Linux VM for file analysis
+- Kali Linux VM for file analysis
+- Cyberchef

 ---